mpusz/wg21-papers/src/2982R0_std_quantity_as_a_numeric_type.md

 than replacement with a function such as `is_gt_zero`.
 It also reduces the number of new comparison APIs a user must learn: `Zero` handles them all.

-`Zero` has one downside: it will not work when passed across _generic quantity_ interfaces.  `Zero`'s value comes in situations where the surrounding context makes it unambiguous which quantity type it should construct.
+`Zero` has one downside: it will not work when passed across _generic quantity_ interfaces.
+The benefit of `Zero` comes in situations where the surrounding context makes it unambiguous which quantity type it should construct.
 While it converts to any _specific_ quantity type, it is not itself a quantity.
 This could confuse users.